ogjex/d2neverdies/d2nd-docs/docs/recent.md

 - renamed all biddings to generic "biddings" so player is forced to pick up
 - Arkaines Valor: increased defense range, added hp/lvl as in 1.10, added 50% Fire Resist, added repair durability
 - Inreased Melee Damage with 25% on all Exceptional and Elite Weapons across the board
+- reduced distance for Force Cleave missile
+- all poison-based attacks and properties now have a global 2 second duration
+- + elemental skills now properly give their bonuses
+- Decrepify cast by monsters now properly reduces speed, attack rate AND cast rate (casters beware in Chaos Sanctuary)
+- Nerfed Confuse amplify damage synergy to only provide Amp damage if Amplify Damage is 20 base skill points
+- changed Conversion skill to "Sacred Swordsmanship" that provides passive Parrying (Strafe + Dodge with no animation), increased attack rating, and synergises with Charge and Sanctuary Aura for two-handed swords ONLY, also colors the two-handed sword golden in its duration

 ### Adds the following:
 - Slabs of Faith now drop from Baal Quest Drop Nightmare difficulty, and from all Nightmare Boss Desecrated